albar965/littlenavconnect/README.txt

 You can also install a newer version into another directory but do not merge the installations.

 Anyway, no settings are a stored in the installation directory.
 Therefore it is safe to remove it.

-In some cases you have to install the MS Visual C++ 2013 Redistributable package (https://www.microsoft.com/en-US/download/details.aspx?id=40784).
-Install both 32 and 64 bit versions.
-Usually this is already installed since many other programs require it.

-See in the online manual if installing for other Simulators than FSX SP2.

 See the online manual for more details.